-The Group operates primarily in Hong Kong and has limited its exposure to foreign exchange risk mainly arising from cash and bank balances denominated in Renminbi ("RMB").
+The Group operates primarily in Hong Kong and has limited its exposure to foreign exchange risk mainly arising from certain properties and cash and bank balances denominated in Renminbi ("RMB").
 The Group monitors foreign currency risk and considers entering into forward foreign exchange contracts to reduce exposure when necessary.

-At 31 December 2011, if Hong Kong dollar had weakened or strengthened by 3% (2010: 3%) against RMB with all other variables held constant, profit before taxation for the year would have been higher or lower by approximately HK\$1,541,000 (2010: HK\$436,000), mainly as a result of foreign exchange gains or losses arising from translation of cash and bank balances.
+At 31 December 2012, if Hong Kong dollar had weakened or strengthened by 3% (2011: 3%) against RMB with all other variables held constant, profit before taxation for the year would have been higher or lower by approximately HK\$1,484,000 (2011: HK\$1,541,000), mainly as a result of foreign exchange gains or losses arising from translation of cash and bank balances.